dsient/SysSecHackette/README.md

     ░▀░▀░▀░▀░▀▀▀░▀░▀░▀▀▀░░▀░░░▀░░▀▀▀

 ## ::: WHAT IT DOES :::
-SystemSec Hackette is designed to enumerate through a drive and filter potential unwanted files.
+SystemSec Hackette is designed to enumerate through a drive and filters potentially unwanted files.

 It collects information into 2 reports:
-  Final security Analysis
+      security_analysis.txt
-  Scan report
+      scan_report.txt

 The security analysis will provide a shorter, more user friendly view into gathered data; while the scan report logs everything it captures.
 It uses no external libraries, only python3.